How to Live Better and Love Like A Dog

 6) Dogs persevere in the face of adversity.

 Many of the dogs we have featured come from troubled pasts or have physical disabilities.
 What makes them so inspiring is the way that they come out on the other side stronger and full of fresh dog-like hope for the future.
 They do lure courses in a wheelchair like Boomer or scent work with no eyes like Arthur.
-They make people smile like Smiley the Blind Therapy Dog.
+They work as therapy dogs and make people smile like Smiley the Blind Therapy Dog.
 Don’t let life’s curveballs knock you out of the game completely.

 7) Dogs are always quick to take every opportunity in their pursuit of happiness.